Web Loom logo

 1. Declare @state() private fields for every value rendered from the ViewModel

-2. Subscribe to ViewModel observables in connectedCallback, storing the Subscription references
+2. Subscribe to ViewModel signals in connectedCallback with observe() (from @web-loom/signals-core), storing the returned unsubscribe functions

-3. In each subscription callback, assign the emitted value to the corresponding @state() field
+3. In each observe() callback, assign the value to the corresponding @state() field

 import { LitElement, html } from 'lit';